smallvictories/developers/README.md

 ----

 ## Customizing a Default theme
 Default themes are the standard themes built into Small Victories.
+You can customize theme however you please, from something simple like changing the fonts, or completely reconfigure the layout.

-For more info on the default themes, go the Themes page.
+For more info on individual default themes, go the Themes page.

 ```
 .